-Land Description : Lot 5 Lowanna Drive, Lots 9 and 110 George Street and Lot 16 South Coast Highway, Gledhow Proponent Ayton Baesjou Planning Owner : F & J Lombardo, Q D Knight, T G Burgess and L J & R Spaanderman Business Entity Name : Nil Attachments : 1.
-Schedule of Submissions : 2.
-Schedule of Modifications 3.
-Subdivision Guide Plan 4.
-Local Planning Scheme Amendment No. 9 report Supplementary Information & Councillor Workstation : Copy of submissions Report Prepared by : Senior Planning Officer (A Bott) Responsible Officer : Executive Director Planning and Development Services (D Putland) Responsible Officer's Signature: DaleRM
+Land Description : Lot 5 Lowanna Drive, Lots 9 and 110 George Street and

+Lot 16 South Coast Highway, Gledhow

+Proponent : Ayton Baesjou Planning

+Owner : F & J Lombardo, Q D Knight, T G Burgess and L J & R

+Spaanderman

+Business Entity Name Nil

+Attachments 1.
+Schedule of Submissions

+2. Schedule of Modifications 3.
+Subdivision Guide Plan

+4. Local Planning Scheme Amendment No. 9 report

+: Copy of submissions

+Report Prepared by : Senior Planning Officer (A Bott)

+Responsible Officer Executive Director Planning and Development Services

+DaleRM

-- 1. Council is required to exercise its quasi-judicial function in this matter. - 2.
-When exercising its discretion in relation to planning matters, the pertinent strategic document is the Albany Local Planning Strategy. - 3.
+1. Council is required to exercise its quasi-judicial function in this matter.

+- 2. When exercising its discretion in relation to planning matters, the pertinent strategic document is the Albany Local Planning Strategy. - 3.
 This proposal is consistent with the strategic direction set in the Albany Local Planning Strategy. - 4.
-The City has currently imposed a moratorium on the initiation of significant Local Planning Scheme amendments to rezone agricultural land, or intensify adjacent sensitive land uses, other than those that promote ongoing productive use of the land. - 5.
-Council initiated the amendment in September 2015, after the current moratorium on agricultural Scheme amendments was in place.
-The amendment was initiated on the basis that the proposal is considered to be an 'infill' development, within the already fragmented peri-urban edge on existing lots approximately 4-5 hectares in area, which are considered to have little capacity for viable agricultural production.
-Consequently, after the statutory advertising of the proposal, taking into consideration agency and public comments, it is considered that it does not conflict with the current moratorium and may be finalised.
+The City has currently imposed a moratorium on the initiation of significant Local Planning Scheme amendments to rezone agricultural land, or intensify adjacent sensitive land uses, other than those that promote ongoing productive use of the land. - Although this proposal seeks to create lots for rural living purposes, it is considered to 5. be an 'infill' development, within the already fragmented peri-urban edge.
+It also seeks to further subdivide lots of approximately 4-5 hectares in area, which are already considered to have little capacity for agricultural production.
+Consequently, it is considered that the proposal does not conflict with the current moratorium and may be entertained.

-- At its Ordinary Meeting on 22 September 2015, Council adopted a Local Planning Scheme amendment to: - Rezone Lot 5 Lowanna Drive, Lots 9 and 110 George Street and Lot 16 South Coast Highway, Gledhow from the 'General Agriculture' zone to the 'Rural Residential' zone and; - o amend the Scheme Maps accordingly. - The Local Planning Scheme amendment was advertised from 3 December 2015 to 21 January 2016 for public comment and referred to public authorities in accordance with the requirements of the Planning and Development (Local Planning Schemes) Regulations 2015. - City planning Staff support the proposal, as it is consistent with the current strategic direction set by the Albany Local Planning Strategy and State Planning Policy 2.5. - As a result of submissions received during the advertising process, it is recommended that a number of minor modifications be made the amendment.
+- At its Ordinary Meeting on 22 September 2015, Council adopted a local planning scheme amendment to: - Rezone Lot 5 Lowanna Drive, Lots 9 and 110 George Street and Lot 16 South Coast Highway, Gledhow from the 'General Agriculture' zone to the 'Rural Residential' zone and; - o amend the Scheme Maps accordingly. - The local planning scheme amendment was advertised from 3 December 2015 to 21 January 2016 for public comment and referred to public authorities in accordance with the requirements of the Planning and Development (Local Planning Schemes)Regulations 2015. - City planning Staff support the proposal, as it is consistent with the current strategic direction set by the Albany Local Planning Strategy and State Planning Policy 2.5. - As a result of submissions received during the advertising process, it is recommended that a number of minor modifications be made the amendment.